Volume Two

 "Obviously."

-This time exchanging a smile that looked eager, Bard set out.
+This time exchanging an eager smile, Bard set out.

-Those who hunt and those who are hunted—a fight where the line between those two blurred had begun.
+Those who hunt and those who are hunted — a fight where the line between the two blurred had begun.

-By the time Ilya was able to focus in on objects based on their category, the operation had gone into cleaning up the monsters left in the arena stage.
+By the time Ilya was able to focus in on objects by category, the operation had moved into cleaning up the monsters left in the arena.

-In the end, the cooperation forged through skill triumphed over one that was brought about by instinct.
+In the end, the cooperation forged through skill triumphed over the kind brought about by instinct.

-Meanwhile in Lunéville, another problem came up on the heels of the previous one: the monsters brought to the arena had drawn in the monsters around the area, and new monsters were closing in.
+Meanwhile, in Lunéville, another problem cropped up on the heels of the last one: the monsters brought to the arena had drawn other monsters in from the surrounding area, and new ones were closing in.

 "Sigh…"